MandarShelke3005/Bank-Application/README.md

 # Bank-Application

-this is Simple Bank Application using Object Oriented Programming.
+This is Simple Bank Application using Object Oriented Programming.

 Here,In this project I implemented various java oops concept.Such as Inheritance,Encapsulation,Polymorphism.